Glossary - Food Culture

 What is kusamochi?

-Kusamochi is a confectionery made by kneading mugwort leaves (yomogi) into mochi, which is made by mixing rice flour or glutinous rice with water, sugar.
+Kusamochi (草餅 in Japanese) is a confectionery made by kneading mugwort leaves (yomogi) into mochi, which is made by mixing rice flour or glutinous rice with water, sugar.
 Common way of eating kusamochi is by wrapping anko (sweetened red bean paste) inside or sprinkling roasted soybean powder on top.
 Kusamochi is said to be one of Japan’s oldest confectioneries.
 Originally, a variety of cottonweed was kneaded into mochi.
 Nowadays, mugwort is used instead.

 History